Operational Excellence & Equipment Management | Pillar II · Exegens · Dr. Alin Posteucă

 Dr. Alin Posteucă

-I invite you to be part of a generation of leaders who do not merely execute — but define the rhythm.
+I invite you to be part of a generation of leaders who do not merely react to failure — but govern the conditions under which failure cannot survive.

 — Dr. Alin Posteucă